benhadiislam/My-first-python-code/README.md

 * **Day 1:** Researching the core concepts of programming, its definition, and why we use it.
 * **Day 2 - 5:** Mastering the Command Line interface (CLI) and basic terminal commands (4 days of practice).
 * **Day 6:** Introduction to Python and learning how to write clean code comments (`#`).
+## 🚀 Day 7: Data & Variables Mastered!
+Hit **Day 7** of my learning journey!
+Today, I covered:
+* **Data & Its Types:** Mastered all data types and their real-world use cases.
+* **Storage:** Learned where data is stored and how it's processed.
+* **Variables:** Understood the power and benefits of using variables.
+Building a strong foundation, one day at a time! 🔥